process-analytics/icpm-demo-2022/README.md

 # icpm-demo-2022

-The code of this tutorial is released under the [Apache 2.0](LICENSE) license.
+The code of this demo is released under the [Apache 2.0](LICENSE) license.

 ## Setup